The golden oldies we can't stop streaming

 "We're very thankful."

-Going back further, the most-streamed song of 2010-2015 was Ariana Grande's One More Time, which became an unofficial anthem of resistance after the Manchester terror attacks.
+Going back further, the most-streamed song of 2010-2015 was Ariana Grande's One Last Time, which became an unofficial anthem of resistance after the Manchester terror attacks.

 The song, from her 2014 album My Everything, was played 46.1m times last year.